Are you looking for the best things to do in Abisko in winter? Keep reading – I have plenty of options to help you plan your trip!

 Best Things to Do in Abisko in Winter

-1. Go Dog-Sledding in Abisko
+1. Go on the BEST Northern Lights Tour in Abisko

 If you’re searching for one of the top things to do in Abisko in winter, look no further than dog-sledding!
 This 2-hour adventure is available until the end of April (snow permitting) and is great for travelers ages 5 and older.